tylerbeck/configuration/README.md

 git clone https://github.com/tylerbeck/configuration.git
 ```

-4. If you already have a compatible confiugration directory, clone or copy it to `~/Projects/configuration/conf/` otherwise if you want to alter the default brew and node installs do the following:
+4. If you already have a compatible confiugration directory, clone or copy it to `~/Projects/configuration/conf/` otherwise if you want to alter the default brew and node installs or add custom setup scripts do the following:

 	1. Run folder configuration to copy default configuration